klsember-gh/repo-branch-protect/README.md

 <br>

-The WebHook should be configured as follows:
+The webhook should be configured as follows:

 * The Payload URL should be set to the forwarding address and `/webhookReceived` (i.e. `https://e710-68-133-71-158.ngrok.io/webhookReceived`).
 * The Content type should be set to `application/json`